-5Intrinsic functions are operations that come with the compiler; that is you can use these without having to write a separate function or subroutine to do the operation.
-The most frequently-used intrinsic functions (such as square roots, trig functions, type conversion, etc.) are described in §5.9.
+4Intrinsic functions are operations that come with the compiler; that is you can use these without having to write a separate function or subroutine to do the operation.
+The most frequently-used intrinsic functions (such as square roots, trig functions, type conversion, etc.) are described in \S V.

+Without implicit none, all variables beginning with the letter 'i', 'j', 'k', 'l', 'm', and 'n' are assumed to be integers, and all the rest are assumed to be real.
+Or, for example, you can use the implicit feature to tell the compiler that all variables starting with the letter 'c' are character8, and all variables starting with the letter 'l' are logical.
 While this may be convenient, it is widely recognised as sloppy coding.
 Declaring implicit none forces you to declare each variable deliberately in the declarations list, and any variable found in the program not declared in the declaration list will generate a compiler error.
 Thus, you are safeguarded from misspelling a variable somewhere in your program which, had you used implicit declarations, would have been assumed to be a brand new variable, initialised accordingly (usually to zero or the null string), and computation would resume, usually incorrectly and without warning.

 - 2. Enforcing vertical alignment means that I allow eight spaces for each variable name in the declaration lists, regardless of whether the variable has eight characters or not (hence the four spaces between nmax and the following comma in line 31).
 Frequently, you will have a program in which there are many similarly named variables, and having them all vertically aligned means that a quick scan can tell whether or not a variable has been forgotten, misspelled, etc. - 3.
-External statements (line 34) list all subroutines and functions called by the module, and is used in the spirit that all variables be declared; it is simply good programming practise. - 4.
+Line 34 shows how an array (albeit a very small one) is declared. - 4.
+External statements (line 36) list all subroutines and functions called by the module, and is used in the spirit that all variables be declared; it is simply good programming practise. - 5.
 There is some restriction to the order in which statements must occur.
 The program statement is always first.
 Next, is the implicit statement, followed by the declarations of variables and parameters in any order (character, integer, logical, real, real8, parameter).
 Next, equivalence, common, data, and external statements, in any order, are given, followed finally by the text of the program.